BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## Making a new translation

+Our list of options is growing thin.
+Looks like we will need to make a new translation, or stop reading the books.

 ### Hiring a human professional

-I did some searching, and it seems hiring a professional translator costs [between 0.12$ and 0.16$ per word](https://pen.org/report/fairness-in-publishing).
-Given 3 books of 200 pages, averaging 90k english words per book, we can estimate the cost at `270k * 0.14 = 38k$` for those translations.
-And we are not even considering buying the rights and all these legal shenanigans!
+The gold standard for making a new translation is to hire a professional to do it for us.
+But I am only a software engineer and wallet is definitely finite.
+It seems hiring a professional english translator costs [between 0.12$ and 0.16$ per word](https://pen.org/report/fairness-in-publishing).
+Given 3 books of 200 pages, averaging 90k english words per book (270k words total), we can estimate the cost at `270k * 0.14 = 38k$` for those translations.

 ![combien, meme from La Cité de la Peur (How much ???! in english)](combien.png)

 You see I don't have that much money, and if I did I would likely use it for something else than re-translating books!

 Seems like human translators are out of the menu for today unfortunately.
-Let's see if we can find something else.
+Let's see if we can find another solution.

 ### Google translate

-Google Translate is free of course, but it is notoriously bad for anything serious, even with the recent Gemini updates, [which made the tool vulnerable to prompt injections](https://winbuzzer.com/2026/02/10/google-translate-gemini-prompt-injection-vulnerability-xcxwbn/).
+When learning english at school, Google Translate was the go to option for students who didn't want to put effort into their work.
+It is free of course, and notoriously bad for anything serious unfortunately.
+Funnily enough, they recently tried shoving Gemini inside, [which made the tool vulnerable to prompt injection attacks](https://winbuzzer.com/2026/02/10/google-translate-gemini-prompt-injection-vulnerability-xcxwbn/).

 For a real translation project, we will need a system that can take decisions and weigh translation trade-offs when the mapping between source and target languages is not obvious.
 Google translation is not that system.